World Book Capital: Conakry 2017

-The capital of Guinea, Conakry, is the first city in francophone Africa to be nominated with the World Book Capital title.
+Conakry, the capital of Guinea, is the first city in francophone Africa to be nominated for the World Book Capital title.
 Until 2017, only three African cities were appointed with the title: Alexandria in 2002, Port Harcourt in 2014 and Conakry in 2017.

 At the time of Conakry's nomination, 60% of the Guinean population could not read.
-The project intended to fight illiteracy in Guinea, by helping young people and people from the rural areas get access to books.
+The project intended to fight illiteracy in Guinea by helping young people and people from rural areas get access to books.

-Higher literacy and stronger reading culture in schools, libraries, institutions and among the general public, were all primary priorities of the programme.
+Higher literacy and stronger reading culture in schools, libraries, institutions, and among the general public were all primary priorities of the programme.
 Monthly cultural events focused on the country's authors and culture.
-In addition, a media library was built in each commune of Conakry and reading areas were established in every neighbourhood.
+In addition, a media library was built in each commune of Conakry, and reading areas were established in every neighbourhood.
 Guinea's book industry benefited from the improved infrastructure and access to books, thanks to the new constructions for the World Book Capital programme.